hyperledger/iroha/.github/PULL_REQUEST_TEMPLATE.md

 > #### On review etiquette
 >
 > - Do not resolve a conversation on your own.
-Let the commentator make a decision.
+Let the reviewer make a decision.
 > - Acknowledge review comments and engage with the reviewer (agree, disagree, clarify, explain, etc.).
 Do not ignore comments.
 > - For simple code change suggestions, if you apply them directly, you can resolve the conversation.